-\section{The target space coordinate transformations}
+\subsection{The target space coordinate transformations}

-Let us introduce an ansatz of Nekrasov\cite{N} for a coordinate change $\gamma^i$ to $\tilde{\gamma}^a$ such that the OPE of the $\beta \gamma$-system is unchanged after the coordinate transformation.
-We write the ansatz like as follows
+Let us introduce an Ansatz of Nekrasov(see \cite{N}) for a coordinate change $\gamma^i$ to $\tilde{\gamma}^a$ on the condition that the OPE of $\beta \gamma$-system is unchanged after coordinate transformations.
+I write the Ansatz as follows

 where $B_a \in \Omega^1_U, g_a \in T_U$.
 Then by requiring

 we obtain